 Take employee health and wellbeing seriously

 We know there is a lot of chatter about health and wellbeing in the workplace, but if you want your people to be happy and engaged - and efficient and productive - you need to make sure they’re being looked after while they’re at work.
-Yes, healthy snack time and the implementation of walking meetings are great, but proper access to mental health care, subsidised gym memberships, and company yoga or meditation classes onsite will go much further in improving wellbeing.
+Yes, healthy snack time and the implementation of walking meetings are great, but proper access to mental health care, subsidized gym memberships, and company yoga or meditation classes onsite will go much further in improving wellbeing.

 Spotting and supporting burnout in remote employees

 It goes without saying that not seeing your people in person can make identifying burnout that much harder.
 You will need to actively, and consistently, measure the level of engagement of your remote workers.

 This goes back to asking for feedback through surveys and making sure that remote employees aren’t ‘out of sight, out of mind’.
 Check in with them.
 Hold regular one-on-one and team meetings.
 Encourage them to talk to their coworkers, whether those people are also remote or office based.

 And keep an eye on their productivity too.
 If people aren’t online when they should be, aren’t turning in the results or quality or quantity of work as they used to, they’re clearly disengaged - and they could be burnt out.